gagandeep/Web-Architecture-Evolution/Internet-Protocols.md

 All of the communication on wire in Digital Era of ours started with one landmark research paper, ***A Mathematical Theory of Communication*** by **Claude Elwood Shannon** in 1948.
 This one paper started the field of *Information Theory*.

 **Information theory** studies the transmission, processing, extraction, and utilization of information.
-Information, is your text/photo/audio/video.
+Information is your text/photo/audio/video, Shannon defined it in more generic in nature and ap.
 Information theory covers that needs to be transmitted over unreliable medium, e.g. Wifi, Mobile Network, LAN, etc.,
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstMTI1MjY2NjYyNCwxMTI3OTkx
-MjUzLC03NTgxNjU0MDAsLTE4OTE1MjM0NzEsMTc4MTYwOTIxOS
-w5NTUxMDUwNjAsMTA1ODI0OTU2MSwxNTkxMTI1Njg4LC0xMTA0
-MzE0MTIwLC0xMTQyOTExODA0LC02Njk0MTA0NDhdfQ==
+BnZm1cbiIsImhpc3RvcnkiOls0MTc3NjQzNDYsLTEyNTI2NjY2
+MjQsMTEyNzk5MTI1MywtNzU4MTY1NDAwLC0xODkxNTIzNDcxLD
+E3ODE2MDkyMTksOTU1MTA1MDYwLDEwNTgyNDk1NjEsMTU5MTEy
+NTY4OCwtMTEwNDMxNDEyMCwtMTE0MjkxMTgwNCwtNjY5NDEwND
+Q4XX0=
 -->